piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-80-plan-updates.md

       - build-runtime-gcp
 ```

-# Plan update request
+## Plan Update Request

-The plan update request is similar to regular update request.
-The important part is the field `plan_id` which have the target plan ID, for example:
+The plan update request is similar to a regular update request.
+You must provide the target plan ID in the **plan_id** field.
+For example:

 ```http
 PATCH /oauth/v2/service_instances/"{INSTANCE_ID}"?accepts_incomplete=true